mrpejker/cardano-e2e-example/tutorial/server_side/testing.rst

              ]

-The ``eArbitraryAction`` function randomly picks a wallet with ``genWallet`` and then randomly uses `one of` the given generators that can be ``genStart``, ``genResolve`` or ``genCancel``.
+The ``eArbitraryAction`` function randomly picks a wallet with ``genWallet`` and randomly uses `one of` the given generators that can be ``genStart``, ``genResolve`` or ``genCancel``.
 For the last two, it uses the abstract state of the dApp for filling in correct escrow information.
 Notice that we can completely randomize a start, but to resolve or cancel, we need to have started an escrow.

-The actualization of the abstract state is performed by the specification of the each action, and also there we update the wallet balances.
+We have to specify how the state is updated after each action and also the wallet balances.

 .. code:: Haskell